 The final scene between Bill and the Doctor is both the conclusion and the beginning of Bill’s story arc.
 She began as a young, naive, inexperienced young woman with heart full of curiosity, adventure and longing for more from her life and the world.
 Bill sought out time with Doctor as way to expand her world.
 The Doctor invited her to be mentored.
 Bill accepted.
 Throughout the series, Bill and the Doctor have been progressing through a normal relationship arc consisting of increasing attachment, followed by differentiation.

 This theory of the development of human connection (called the Separation-Individuation theory of child development) was first articulated by Margaret Mahler in her book The Psychological Birth of the Human Infant (1975).
 When we are infants, we are symbiotic with our primary caretakers, meaning psychologically we are more one with them than a separate individual.
 As we grow, we become less them and more ourselves.
 This process is called differentiation.

 We see this process play-out with Bill as she journeys with the Doctor, encountering the universe, becoming more and more knowledgeable (and secure) about her self.
 Finally, she is ready to leave the Doctor, telling Heather that she’ll take the lead, thank you very much.

 The Doctor had done enough for Bill.
-Bill got the girl and a kiss.
-Though, I do not believe this is the end for Bill.
+Bill, grew-up and found her true self (and got the girl and a kiss).
+I do not, however, believe this is the end for Bill.
 After all, the Doctor didn’t get to say good bye.